telenordigital/connect-android-sdk/README.md

 Access tokens can be used to access resources on your resource server.
 Please refer to the document about [scope tokens](http://docs.telenordigital.com/connect/id/scope.html) for more details.

-### Retrieving the logged in user's ID, email or phone number
+### Retrieving information about the logged in user

-If you supply email and phone number as scope and claims you can access these fields on the user from `ConnectSdk.getIdToken()` after an authorize request, without having to do any further requests.
-To get the logged users Connect ID you can call the convenience method `ConnectSdk.getSubjectId()`.
+If you request email, phone, profile and/or name scope tokens and claims, you can access these fields on the user from `ConnectSdk.getIdToken()` after an authorize request, without having to do any further requests.
+Setting the scope will give you access to these fields.
+Setting the claims will make sure that the user has something in these fields if the authorize successfully completes.

+See docs.telenordigital.com/apis/connect/id/authentication.html for more details.

 ### Next steps for confidential clients